Initial Setup Guide for Raspberry Pi¶

 |---|---|---|

-| Raspberry Pi OS (64-bit) | Official OS with 64-bit architecture | Modern Pi models (3/4/5), more performance for compatible apps |
+| Raspberry Pi OS (64-bit) | Official OS with 64-bit architecture | Modern Pi models (3/4/5/Zero 2), best performance and Docker support |

-| Raspberry Pi OS Lite | Minimal version without desktop | Servers, headless applications, limited resources |
+| Raspberry Pi OS Lite | Minimal version without desktop | Headless servers, IoT, and resource-constrained setups (CLI only) |

-| Ubuntu Server | Enterprise-grade server OS | Web servers, cloud applications, development |
+| Ubuntu Server | Enterprise-grade server OS | Containerized workloads, Docker, and developer environments |

 | RetroPie | Gaming and emulation platform | Retro gaming consoles |